HuskyGT/Finger-Guns/README.md

 -Requires Utilla 💹
 -Be A Baller By Shooting Balls 💹

+dm me on discord if you have any problems with the mod Husky#9424

 # Inspiration
 this mod was inspired by the Finger guns mod on boneworks made by gnonme https://boneworks.thunderstore.io/package/gnonme/